 Jury to recommend sentence for white nationalist

 CHARLOTTESVILLE, Va.
-(AP) — A man convicted of first-degree murder for driving his car into counterprotesters at a white nationalist rally in Virginia faces 20 years to life in prison as jurors reconvene to consider his punishment.
+(AP) — The same jury that convicted a man of first-degree murder for driving his car into counterprotesters at a 2017 white nationalist rally will now decide his punishment.

-Fields was convicted Friday of killing Heather Heyer during last year’s “Unite the Right” rally in Charlottesville, organized to protest the planned removal of a statue of Confederal Gen. Robert E. Lee.
+Fields was convicted Friday in the death of Heather Heyer during the “Unite the Right” rally organized to protest the planned removal of a statue of Confederal Gen. Robert E. Lee.

 Fields also injured dozens when he drove into a crowd of people who showed up to protest against the white nationalists.

 The 21-year-old Fields, of Maumee, Ohio, faces 20 years to life in prison on the murder charge.